 a Destinations d > Bhutan > Cycling in Bhutan

 Visiting Bhutan is a rare and unique experience: a beautiful mountain kingdom that has remained unchanged over centuries.
 Its Buddhist culture is still richly intact and permeates every aspect of Bhutanese life.
 Bhutan still retains the charm of the old world, and travellers experience the full glory of this ancient land as embodied in the monastic fortresses, ancient temples and monasteries dotting the countryside.

 The best time to visit Bhutan is during the dry season, which lasts from October through to May.
-Although the winter months of December and January can be very cold at night, touring is still possible during this time.
+The winter months of December and January can be below freezing at night the months of June to September see more rain and reduced mountain views, but are fantastic for landscapes as the country is lush and green; low season prices also make this a more affordable time.